-Especially when traveling to Indonesia, there are endless maze of bureaucracy that any foreign business people should deal with.
-Therefore, basic knowledge of Indonesia immigration rules, orders, and business cultures is highly advisable.
+Especially when traveling to Indonesia, there is an endless maze of bureaucracy that any foreign businesspeople should deal with.
+Therefore, basic knowledge of Indonesian immigration rules, orders, and business cultures are highly advisable.
 Violating certain laws because of your limitation of knowledge on Indonesia Immigration rules can totally destroy your business trip in Indonesia.

-Below are 10 most common immigration mistakes a foreigner should avoid when traveling to Indonesia.
+Below are the 10 most common immigration mistakes a foreigner should avoid when traveling to Indonesia.

 The only rule is you must have a working visa if you wish to work in the Indonesian territory.
 A short business meeting will only require you to only have a single entry visit (business) visa or a multiple entry visit (business) visa, which allows you to stay in Indonesia for a maximum of 60 days for the single entry visit visa, and 60 days per visit for the multiple entry visit visa.

 Especially for those who visit Indonesia for a diplomatic purpose, it is a must to have a service visa.
-It is directly handled by the Indonesian government department who hire you.
+It is directly handled by the Indonesian government department that hires you.
 Private agents cannot handle this type of visa.

-Many foreigners come to Indonesia by bringing passports that almost expire.
-Although you still can enter Indonesia with the passport that is near to its expiration, you cannot apply for other documents to stay and work in Indonesia.
+Many foreigners come to Indonesia by bringing passports that almost expired.
+Although you still can enter Indonesia with a passport that is near to its expiration, you cannot apply for other documents to stay and work in Indonesia.